abj-paul/Mapping-Plantation-Areas-in-Bangladesh/Spectrums.md

 (file:res/bands.png)[]

-So we can see a map view by combining band 2,3,4.
+So we can see a map view by combining band 4,3,2 (R,G,B)